 Sail on the Newer Ships When Possible (There’s a Big Difference!)

 While older ships are typically cheaper to sail, we’ve found them smaller and with fewer things to do on board.
-Unless you only want to sit by the pool and relax, newer ships offer so much more to passengers and the design and atmosphere is second-to-none.
+Unless you only want to sit by the pool and relax (and many people do!), newer ships offer so much more to passengers, and the design and atmosphere is second-to-none.

 So if you have the means, we recommend sailing on the newer ships.

 Everyone has an app these days, including cruise lines.
 The big difference?
-Instead of doing something silly like showing how you will look when you’re older, the cruise line apps — including the Cruise Norwegian app — are extremely useful.
+Instead of doing something silly like showing how you will look when you’re older, the cruise line apps — including the NCL app — are extremely useful.

 Make Reservations Early (As Early As You Can)

 One piece of advice — sign up as early as you know you want to do something.
-Space is at a premium.
+Space is at a premium given that many people have specialty restaurant meals included with Free at Sea.
 You can do so through the app, through your online account, via phone, or once you are on the ship.
 No matter how you do it, just make sure you try and reserve a spot early so that you don’t miss out.

-The “Free at Sea” Offer May Still Cost Gratuities
+The “Free at Sea” Offer Can Still Cost Money

-One thing to watch out for is gratuity.
-If you select an option that has gratuity — like the alcoholic drink package — then you still have to pay this amount.
-For instance, the drink package is normally $99 per person, per day.
-But it also has a 20% gratuity on top of that.
-So even with the free drinks offer, you’re paying almost $20 per day.
-A couple on a weeklong cruise would pay a total of about $280 in gratuities on the free drink offer.
+One thing to watch out for is there are still charges here on some times.
+If you select an option that typically has gratuity — like the alcoholic drink package — then you still have to pay.
+For instance, the drink package costs $28.50 per person, per day.
+A couple on a weeklong cruise would pay a total of about $399 with the “free” drink offer.

 Keep this in mind.
-You’re still getting a good deal as far as a drink package for $20, but it might be an added expense you didn’t realize you’d have to pay.
+You’re still getting a good deal as far as a drink package for $28.50, but it might be an added expense you didn’t realize you’d have to pay.
+It’s similar with specialty dining meals that are included, where there is a $20 per meal fee.

 Norwegian Casinos Are a Great Place to Learn Games